IMPELLER USED IN SPIRAM PUMPS

 obezne-koleso-test-s-pozadim

-The impeller of the SPIRAM pumps comes into contact with the pumped fluid at a lower percentage rate, thereby differs from common centrifugal impellers with an upstream cutting system.
+The impeller of the SPIRAM pumps comes into contact with the pumped fluid at a lower percentage rate, thereby differing from common centrifugal impellers with an upstream cutting system.
 While other pumps cut the fibrous matters and other waste contained in the fluid into smaller parts, the impeller of the SPIRAM pump transports these materials thanks to the low shear force and its shape with no or minimal damage to its structure.
-All the mentioned advantages of SPIRAM pumps are available while achieving high hydraulic efficiency of the pump.
-The hydraulic efficiency of up to 91% for slurry
+All the mentioned advantages of SPIRAM pumps are available while achieving a high lvel of hydraulic efficiency from the pump.
+The hydraulic efficiency of up to 91% for slurry pumps is a parameter that is comparable to that of multi- blade centrifugal pumps intended for pumping clean water.

-Thus, the use of SPIRAM pumps creates significant preconditions for long-term trouble-free operation at the lowest possible operating costs.
+Thus, the use of SPIRAM pumps creates significant preconditions for long-term, trouble-free operation at the lowest possible operating costs.

 Back to top Arrow